RoboticsLabURJC/2017-tfg-pablo-moreno/MAVROS/README.md

 - [x] /tf_static

 ## Plugins working with the Academic-Node
 The plugins connected by the academic-node, are the same as the ones marked before.
 The additional plugin connected is the following.
-The plugins connected by the "extra.py" driver (arming, takeoff and land), does not show in the rostopic list.
+The plugins connected by the "extra.py" driver (arming, takeoff and land), does not show in the rostopic list because they are modes.

-- [x] /mavros/setpoint_velocity/cmd_vel
+- [x] /mavros/local_position/velocity